vigneshbhuvan-nus/tp/docs/UserGuide.md

 Figure 2.
 GreenTea's GUI

 Before we get started with the program, let us first understand the GUI of GreenTea.
-We shall use an annotated version of the GUI to explain it.
+We shall use an annotated version of an empty GUI to explain it.
 ![GreenTea](images/user-guide/3EmptyGUIWithAnnotation.png)
 Figure 3.
 Annotated GUI